fatkodima/online_migrations/BACKGROUND_MIGRATIONS.md

 * `BackfillColumn` - backfills column(s) with scalar values
 * `CopyColumn` - copies data from one column(s) to other(s)
+* `DeleteOrphanedRecords` - deletes records with one or more missing relations
 * `ResetCounters` - resets one or more counter caches to their correct value

 ## Testing